Skip to content

 More Opportunities

-If you don't think the Student Gardener role is right for you, students of Humber College and University of Guelph-Humber may also be interested in other student employment with Humber Arboretum in the office or as a summer Nature Camp counsellor, or volunteering in the Humber Arboretum Learning by Leading™ program.
+If you don't think the Student Gardener role is right for you, students of Humber Polytechnic and University of Guelph-Humber may also be interested in other student employment with Humber Arboretum in the office or as a summer Nature Camp leader, or volunteering in the Humber Arboretum Learning by Leading™ program.
 Learn about all of the opportunities for students at the Humber Arboretum.

 Students install a wooden bird box on a metal pole in the middle of a fall meadow